- Education and Science

 Through using an SRS, you will get to develop new skills such as:

-- Quick thinking on your feet in answering learner's verbal questions (like a soccer player dribbling)
+- Quick thinking on your feet in answering learner's verbal questions

 - Modifying lectures in real time based on the answers